fxadilima/Paladin-in-the-Violent-Winds/README.md

 It's worth noting that the popular Indonesian and English titles ("The Heavenly Sword and the Dragon Slaying Sabre" and "Kisah Pedang Langit dan Golok Pembunuh Naga") actually derive from folk tales circulating within Jin Yong's story itself, which eventually became associated with the two mythical weapons, 'Yitian Jian' (Heavenly Sword) and 'Tulong Dao' (Dragon S Slaying Sabre).
 Interestingly, the characters for 'Sword' (劍 - Jian) and 'Sabre' (刀 - Dao) aren't explicitly in the original title, reflecting their origin in these evolving legends.
 This very verse is frequently quoted by Zhang Wuji throughout the narrative.

+> **Note:**
+> This branch is created for specific `Fresh Framework`, if you want plain markdown files, you should chekout the main or master branch instead.

 ## Unraveling the Original Narrative